jtesta/rainbowcrackalack/README.md

 Want to work on this project and get paid for your work?
 See the [project page](https://www.rainbowcrackalack.com/#bounty) for more details on what bounties are currently being offered!

-## Kickstarter Campaign

-We are currently running a [Kickstarter campaign](https://www.kickstarter.com/projects/jtesta/ntlm-9-character-rainbow-tables) to raise funds for GPU equipment so that we can generate NTLM 9-character tables targeting 50% efficiency.
-Both individual & corporate sponsorship tiers are available.
-[Please lend your support soon](https://www.kickstarter.com/projects/jtesta/ntlm-9-character-rainbow-tables), as the campaign window is limited!

 ## Volunteering

 The project for generating NTLM 9-character tables is now underway!
 If you create 5 tables for us, your name will be listed on the [project website](https://www.rainbowcrackalack.com/) as a project supporter.
 If you create 200 tables, we will mail you a free magnetic hard drive containing NTLM 9-character tables with 50% efficiency.
 Ships world-wide!